enliangwu/android_app/README.md

 ## 4. Deploy the web service to Heroku
    I used a tomcat docker image to deploy to Heroku.
-   ROOT.war package and tomcat_starter.sh script are built into this image.
+   `ROOT.war` package and `tomcat_starter.sh` script are built into this image.
-   After my docker image being pushed to Heroku web application“frozen-castle-25997”.
+   After my docker image being pushed to Heroku web application `frozen-castle-25997`.
    My web service is available at: https://frozen-castle-25997.herokuapp.com/